yasirylmzcbn/yasirylmzcbn/README.md

 Native, REST APIs, Selenium, Solidity, Tkinter, Unit Testing

 ## Experiences:
+**META** - Menlo Park, CA | May 2024 - August 2024 <br>
+Software Engineering Intern
+* Enhanced WhatsApp Web's media editor by implementing image filters and shape tools using React Konva, aligning its functionality with WhatsApp's mobile editors and giving ~300 million MAU new ways to express themselves.
+* Implemented a line-smoothing algorithm for the paint tool in the media editor and created a detailed document explaining the approaches considered, trade-offs, implementation details, etc.
+* Led communications with engineers from the React team to prevent a breaking regression after a React upgrade.

 **SP/IT** - College Station, TX | September 2023 - Present <br>
 Founder & Project Manager
   * Leading a team of 15 aspiring software engineers in the development and deployment of a cutting-edge